squelch-irc/squelch-client/README.md

 By default, squelch-client does not output anything to the console.
 If you wish to see debug output, run node with the `DEBUG` environment variable set to `squelch-client:*`.
 To only output errors, use `squelch-client:error`.

 `$ DEBUG=squelch-client:* node main.js`

-## Running tests

-Grunt is used to run the tests.
-Clone the repo and run `npm install` and `npm install -g grunt-cli` for dependencies.
-Then to run the tests, run `grunt test`.